nickyhajal/world-domination-summit/_content/faqs.md

 ### How can I transfer a ticket?

-Soon after the first ticket sale for WDS 2017, ticket holders can transfer their ticket by contacting our concierge team at mailto:concierge@wds.fm
+Soon after the first ticket sale for WDS 2017, ticket holders can transfer their ticket by contacting our concierge team at <a href="mailto:mailto:concierge@wds.fm">.
 <!-- Due to the complexity of planning involved to make WDS as special as possible, we do not allow ticket transfers after June 10th (30 days prior to WDS).-->

 <div class="line-canvas"></div>